fsfrazao/DegDay/README.md

 $ cd DegDay
 ```

-## Create an input file (input_GDD.txt) with year, stationid.
 ## Run make
-	* It will generate .pdf file which will contain cummulutative GDD and min and max figures.
+	* It will generate .pdf report with all the results
-# More to come: